Understanding Addiction is an Essential Part of Treatment and Recovery

 Understanding addiction is the first step of the recovery journey.
-At Kolmac Outpatient Recovery Centers, we treat addiction as a chronic disease.
+At Kolmac Integrated Behavioral Health Centers, we treat addiction as a chronic disease.
 First, we treat the acute problem that brings a patient to us.
 Then, we examine the social, psychological and biological issues that co-occur with the addiction.

 Through detoxification, intensive outpatient (IOP) treatment and continuing care, the Kolmac staff and clinicians are here to support patients and their families through all the challenges that can occur during recovery.